 SHOULD YOU TAKE MEDICATION?

 Headache is a common puerperal complaint.
 Causes of postpartum head pain include benign primary headache disorders such as migraine and tension-type headache as well as less common secondary headache disorders such as post-dural puncture headache.
 For the nursing mother with migraines, OTC medications should be tried first.
 Topiramate is still discouraged, with venlafaxine (Effexor) thought to be a safe alternative.

 TREATING HEADACHES DURING PREGNANCY

-The best approach for dealing with headaches or migraines during pregnancy is to stress non drug based treatmentsincluding preventative methods.
+The best approach for dealing with headaches or migraines during pregnancy is to stress non-drug based treatment including preventative methods.
 In particular, close attention should be paid to diet for foods that trigger headaches.
-Some patients find that foods that cause headaches during pregnancy are ones that had no affect before pregnancy.
+Some patients find that foods that cause headaches during pregnancy are ones that had no effect before pregnancy.

 For more information regarding headaches & migraines that affect women, see:

 - A Mom’s Guide To Handling Headaches